CronNinja/reactPractice/week2/README.md

 # Player Lineup
-A quick baseball lineupt generator game to practice the basics of ReactJS.
+A quick baseball lineup generator game to practice the basics of ReactJS.

 ### `npm start`